IBM/ibm-licensing-operator/README.md

 <!-- Section below is mentioned by READINESS WIKI that is used by other IBM teams, so after changing this section name, readiness wiki also needs to be changed -->

+### Installing License Service

-### Automatically installing ibm-licensing-operator with a stand-alone IBM Containerized Software using Operator Lifecycle Manager (OLM)
+#### Automatically installing ibm-licensing-operator with a stand-alone IBM Containerized Software using Operator Lifecycle Manager (OLM)

 Use the automatic script to install License Service on any Kubernetes-orchestrated cloud.
 The script creates an instance and validates the steps.
 It was tested to work on `OpenShift Container Platform 4.2+`, `ICP cluster: v1.12.4+icp-ee`, `vanilla Kubernetes custer`, and is available in this repository at:
 [common/scripts/ibm_licensing_operator_install.sh](common/scripts/ibm_licensing_operator_install.sh).

-### Manually installing ibm-licensing-operator with a stand-alone IBM Containerized Software
+#### Manually installing ibm-licensing-operator with a stand-alone IBM Containerized Software

 Manual installation of IBM Licensing by Operator can be done differently depending on your cluster environment, choose your option: